abel1502/bondrewd/docs/source/ideas.md

     string-keyed mapping.
 Coupled with some thoughts on traits, this gave me an idea to generalize namespaces: a key can be any (`ctime`) object.
 I'm considering two possible syntaxes for this: either `a::(74)` or `a::for 74`.
-(Note that this isn't about `.` vs `::` - I intend to have both with slightly different meanings).
+(Note that this isn't about `.` vs `::` --- I intend to have both with slightly different meanings).
 The first one probably would be more clear (for example, what would `a::for b::c` mean?
 Introducing new unapparent precedence rules goes against my design intentions).
+Normal attribute access would then be equivalent to `a::("attr")` or `a::for "attr"`.
+Come to think of it, a hybrid syntax might be a good idea:
+    `a::(for 74)`.

+    It is important to note that both objects play a part in generalized attribute resolution (which should be reflected in the attribute access override mechanism).
+Probably the left-hand side object would be queried first, and if it doesn't provide the attribute, the right-hand side object would be queried (in a distinct way, though --- I don't want attribute access to be symmetric by any means).
+This way, for example, the 'trait-for-type' namespace could be expressed as `Foo::(for Barable)`.
+I'm hoping with this and a few other changes, I could even make traits a library feature...
+ - **Generalized types**.
+It's desirable to be able to specify, for instance, a trait as the constraint for an argument of a function, automatically creating a template.
+However, at this point, it would require special support from the compiler.
+An alternative I'm considering is to call structs and builtin types something like "specific types", and to allow type annotations to be "generalized types".
+A generalized type should be able to tell is another type matches it or not (Still undecided about whether it should only concern specific types, or also generalized ones).
+This is a very raw idea though, I still have a lot to think about here.
  - **...**

 ## Code samples